onedata/onedata-documentation/docs/glossary.md

 ## Zone

-A central entity of a single Onedata ecosystem instance, which constitutes independent data management platform, bringing together multiple data centers — [providers][provider].
+A central entity of a single Onedata ecosystem instance, which constitutes an independent data management platform, bringing together multiple data centers — [providers][provider].
 Serves as a center of authority and an entry point to the system.
 Managed by the [Onezone][] service.
 Learn more [here][docs-intro-zone].